DavidHuie/quartz/README.md

 go_process = Quartz::GoProcess.new(file_path: 'spec/test.go')
 ```

-Now you should create a client:
+Now, you can create a client:

 ```ruby
 client = Quartz::Client.new(go_process)